auth0/docs/articles/libraries/lock/v11/authentication-modes.md

 ---
 # Lock Authentication Modes

-Lock can function in two different modes.
+<dfn data-key="lock">Lock</dfn> can function in two different modes.
 The default mode is **redirect mode**.
 In this mode, your user is redirected to be authenticated, and then is returned to the application.
 In the second mode, **popup mode**, a popup window allows the user to authenticate with the identity provider without leaving the application.

 ## Redirect Mode